tykiww/tykiww.github.io/_posts/2018-2-20-cluster-zip-soccer.md

 I finally took the time to look at a soccer dataset!

 Growing up, the sport I lived day by day for was soccer.
-There was nothing that was more exciting for me (at that time) than to be outside and play.
+There was nothing that was more exciting for me (at that time) than to be outside and playing.
 Unfortunately, priorities shift and other things get in the way.

-**This is me a couple of months ago**
+_This is me a couple of months ago_
 ![](https://tykiww.github.io/img/soccer/fut1.jpg)

 Today, we're going to visit two things.